 Pennsylvania short term disability insurance is an important option for families needing to protect income.
 A policy may restore a large portion of your earnings in the event you are unable to work because of a variety of medical conditions: illnesses, injuries, pregnancy complications, and postpartum disorders – even your parental leave after a happy and healthy childbirth.

-Personal short term disability in PA is a critically important purchase for any working woman planning to bear children.
+Pennsylvania does not have mandatory state temporary disability.
+A personal short term disability policy in PA is a critically important purchase for any working woman planning to bear children.
 When started before conception, your policy may make cash payments of six or eight weeks after normal childbirth to help you enjoy your time bonding with your newborn.

 Complications of pregnancy that occur before delivery and postpartum problems may also be covered.
 Once you are already expecting the window of opportunity to buy a policy will be closed.
 Learn how to get a policy covering normal childbirth.

 Many women experience medical complications during her pregnancy.
 It is quite common for a doctor to order bed rest, or request that mom stop working prior to delivery.
 Many couples find it hard to afford an unpaid maternity leave.
 When additional unpaid time away from the job is added before delivery, the financial consequences can be devastating.

 Your contract may help support your income if you leave work prior to delivery with a doctor’s note.
 Make sure you purchase a policy with at least a twelve-month benefit duration to span your entire pregnancy, maternity leave, and a cushion in case postpartum problems delay your return to work.